-This course provides students with an in-depth exploration of both practical and theoretical aspects of directing.
+This course provides students with an in-depth

+exploration of both practical and theoretical aspects of directing.
 Topics to be covered include concept, organizational methods, script analysis, rehearsal techniques, and director-actor communication.
 Each student, working closely with the instructor, will direct and produce the VWC One-Act Play Festival.
+May be repeated for credit with change in One Act Project.
 Prerequisites: junior/senior status and consent.
 Offered each fall.